debarghyaRONIN/LocalFlow-ML/ARCHITECTURE2.md

 # Java Integration Architecture for LocalFlow-ML

-This document outlines how Java developers can integrate with and extend the LocalFlow-ML project, focusing on both backend and frontend components.
+This document outlines how Java developers can integrate with and extend the LocalFlow-ML project, focusing on both backend and desktop frontend components.

 ## System Overview